 While performing, she pursued her other passion teaching dance and theater to children.
 She joined Tada!
 Youth Theater in New York as a teaching artist and choreographer.
 Then she spent 10 years in Connecticut teaching, choreographing, and directing musical theater and dance productions at the New Haven Ballet, Hartt School of Performing Arts, and performing arts magnet schools in Trumbull and Hartford.
 Some of her productions included Thoroughly Modern Millie, Music Man, Alice in Wonderland, and The Nutcracker.
 As a thought leader in performing arts education in Connecticut, she was selected by Hartford Public Schools to develop their curriculum guide for dance education in 2015.

-Now residing in Mooresville, NC, Michelle is continuing her mission to bring quality theater and dance education to her community as the Drama Teacher at the Mt.
-Mourne IB Middle School and as the Creative Director at Neighborhood Dance.
+Now residing in Mooresville, NC, Michelle is continuing her mission to bring quality dance and theater education to her community as the Creative Director at Neighborhood Dance.